 The design of the hotel is based on the idea of a large rock in the landscape, drawing on a generation of land art in Los Angeles and the southwestern United States.
 It benefits from the tension with the existing historic buildings to create a distinctive icon in the landscape, framed by outdoor public spaces adjacent to the entry.
 Interiors will be simple and modern, using materials such as concrete, wood and glass, with a design tailored to emphasize the hotelâ€™s cultural program.
 The roof bar will be downtown Los Angelesâ€™ highest outdoor public space, with panoramic views of the skyline and mountains.

-Adam Sokol; Michael Wysochanski, Nancy Choi, Wei Ni Ni, Daymond Robinson, Gregory Serweta, Ana Misenas; Lesley Loo
+Adam Sokol; Nancy Choi, Matt Kuo, Ana Misenas, Boris Morin-Defoy, Wei Ni Ni, Daymond Robinson, Gregory Serweta, Michael Wysochanski; Melanie Alcorn, Lesley Loo

 Nabih Yussef and Associates (structural engineer)

 Horton Lees Brogden (lighting design)